DEVOTIONALS

 Which is more important to you, receiving a gift from someone,

+with someone?
 We can receive gifts for any number of reasons.

-Some people give gifts to encourage others.
+Some give gifts to encourage others.

 We receive big gifts, small gifts, expensive gifts, cheap gifts,